Risk Management and Claims

 How long does the process take?

-The length of time it takes to investigate claims will vary from case to case based on claim complexity and severity.
+The time it takes to investigate claims will vary by case, depending on claim complexity and severity.
 Generally, the investigation will be completed within 90 days.

 How is the claim evaluated?